Guzgan: Geography

 The boundaries of Guzgan were never well defined and fluctuated wildly over time.
 They certainly bear no relation to the modern administrative boundaries of Jowzjan Province, named after it, or the neighbouring Faryab Province, but historically included the lands around the towns of Maymana (capital of Faryab province), Andkhuy, Shibarghan (capital of Jowzjan Province) and Sar-e Pol (capital of the namesake province).
 Lying on the transition zone between the Central Asian steppes and the Iranian Plateau, the region was characterized by a mixture of sedentary, urban populations in the fertile river valleys, alongside nomad tribes engaged in pastoralism, which is singled out as the region's main source of wealth by medieval geographers.
 Its location also meant that it was often used as a route for armies marching to and from Iran to Central Asia.

 History

 In the early 7th century, the region of Guzgan was counted as part of Tokharistan.
 As attested by legal documents that have tentatively been dated to the late 7th and early 8th century, the area was controlled by a local family that used the country Gozgan as the dynastic name, a custom of the era.
 Several are named, including Zhulad Gozgan, and Skag Gozgan, presumably one of his successors.

-The Kingdom of Rob, in which numerous documents in Bactrian language were found, was located to the southeast of the Kingdom of Guzgan.
+The Kingdom of Rob, in which numerous documents in the Bactrian language were found, was located to the southeast of the Kingdom of Guzgan.